Women's education in Pakistan: Gender roles in Pakistan

-This gender division of labor has been internalized by the society, and girls do not have many choices for themselves that could change these patriarchal realities of their lives.
-Society does not allow girls to develop their human capabilities by precluding them from acquiring education.
-Lack of emphasis on the importance of women's education is one of the cardinal features of gender inequality in Pakistan.
-The Human Development Report (HDR) listed Pakistan in the category of "low human development" countries with a female literacy rate of thirty percent, and Pakistan has ranked 145 in the world in terms of human development.
+This gender division of labor has been internalized by society, and girls do not have many choices for themselves that could change these patriarchal realities of their lives.
+Society does not allow girls to develop their human capabilities by precluding them from acquiring an education.
+The lack of emphasis on the importance of women's education is one of the cardinal features of gender inequality in Pakistan.
+The Human Development Report (HDR) listed Pakistan in the category of "low human development" countries, with a female literacy rate of thirty percent, and Pakistan has ranked 145 in the world in terms of human development.

 Importance of women's education

 Education has been of central significance to the development of human society.
 It can be the beginning, not only of individual knowledge, information and awareness, but also a holistic strategy for development and change.
 Education is very much connected to women's ability to form social relationships on the basis of equality with others and to achieve the important social good of self-respect.
-It is important, as well, to mobility (through access to jobs and the political process) and to health and life (through the connection to bodily integrity).Education serves as a protection to domestic violence.
+It is important, as well, for mobility (through access to jobs and the political process) and to health and life (through the connection to bodily integrity).Education serves as protection to domestic violence.
 Domestic violence is a major factor that negatively affects the advancement of women.
-One of the significant goals of education in Pakistani women is its contribution to the labor market.
-Education empowers women to have a voice in the decision-making process in a male-dominated household, limiting men to influence the women's involvement in paid jobs that contribute to the country's economy, thus improving Pakistan's status of women.
+One of the significant goals of education for Pakistani women is its contribution to the labor market.
+Education empowers women to have a voice in the decision-making process in a male-dominated household, limiting men,s to influence on women's involvement in paid jobs that contribute to the country's economy, thus improving Pakistan's status of women.
 Education can allow women to participate in politics so they can ensure that their voices and concerns are heard and addressed in the public policy.
 It is also crucial for women's access to the legal system.
 Although it must be considered that religion and traditions of the Pakistani affect women's education.
 Some women may choose to keep the traditional roles because that is what they have always known and are used to.
 It would be a great opportunity if women were able to make their choice on their own, though.
 They should at least have the knowledge of both sides to be educated or to stay with the traditional ways.